Learning Goals

 Pinning VS Code to your Windows Taskbar

-As you will use VS Code frequently, it makes sense to ‘pin’ it to your Windows Taskbar.
-You can then launch it with a single click.
+If you are using Microsoft Wndows, it makes sense to ‘pin’ the VS Code app to your Windows Taskbar.
+You can then launch the app with a single click.

 Follow these steps: